Aerial imagery from the National Agricultural Imagery Program (NAIP).

 NAIP provides US-wide, high-resolution aerial imagery.
 This program is administered by the Aerial Field Photography Office (AFPO) within the US Department of Agriculture (USDA).
 Data are available from 2010 to the present.

-Data are stored in cloud-optimized GeoTIFF files in Azure Blob Storage in the East US data center, in the following blob container:
+Data are stored in cloud-optimized GeoTIFF files in Azure Blob Storage in the East US Azure region, in the following blob container:

 Within that container, data are organized according to: